 Endowments are popular ways to donate to charitable organizations because the principal is not touched, meaning that the fund can last as long as the principal has worth.
 There is often a set amount of the income that comes in from the principal that is paid to Hanaeleh.
 When you put an endowment bequest in your will or living trust for Hanaeleh, you are creating a financial legacy that will be donated to Hanaeleh in perpetuity.

-Note: While the information on this page is for informational purposes, it should not be construed as legal advice, and you should always consult a financial advisor, lawyer, accountant or tax attorney when drawing up any legal documents.
+Note: This page is for informational purposes only and should not be construed as legal advice, and you should always consult a financial advisor, lawyer, accountant or tax attorney when drawing up any legal documents.